SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 Cigna is one of the major players in the health insurance market, with almost 40 years in the business.
-Now a Fortune 500 company, it ranked as one of the fastest-growing companies of 2020.1 That status allows for a more robust platform than smaller companies, with perks such as a Healthy Rewards Program offering lifestyle discounts and easy access to health advocates and online resources.
+The company ranked 12th on the list of Fortune 500 companies for 2022.1 That status allows for a more robust platform than smaller companies, with perks such as a Healthy Rewards Program offering lifestyle discounts and easy access to health advocates and online resources.

-Despite their size, if Cigna offers Medigap coverage in your state, you'll find a maximum of five of the 10 Medicare Supplement policies available.
+Despite its size, if Cigna offers Medigap coverage in your state, you'll find a maximum of only four of the 10 Medicare Supplement policies available.
 Also, note that while the quote process on Cigna's website is not as streamlined and easy to navigate as other insurers' sites, the household and online enrollment discounts make it worth your while to research Cigna's policies.
 Read on as we get into all the details of Cigna's Medigap plans.